A downloadable tool

 Part of a growing suite of GameMaker tools that are designed to play nicely together.
 If you like this style of tooling, you might also want:

-• Catalyst - makes modifiable numbers & statistics super easy.
+• Catalyst - makes modifiable statistics (and general numbers) super easy.

 • Pulse - a signals and events framework (supporting queries that allow you to ask questions instead of just broadcast signals!)